rockspoon/structure-poc/docs/project-structure.md

 ##### provider

-Contains the Android `Provider` classes and auxiliar classes.
+Contains the Android `Provider` classes and auxiliary classes.

 ##### receiver

-Contains the Android `Receiver` classes and auxiliar classes.
+Contains the Android `Receiver` classes and auxiliary classes.

 ##### service

-Contains the Android `Service` classes and auxiliar classes.
+Contains the Android `Service` classes and auxiliary classes.

 ##### ui